yuhokwok/vt6002cem/android-kotlin/data_persistence/README.md

     ![](.md_images/sqliteh.png)

-    ```java
-    public class DatabaseHandler extends SQLiteOpenHelper{
+    ```kotlin
+    class DatabaseHandler(context: Context?, name: String?, factory: CursorFactory?, version: Int) :
+    SQLiteOpenHelper(ontext: Context?, name: String?, factory: CursorFactory?, version: Int) {

     }
     ```

 2. If you move your mouse over the red highlighted class declaration you'll see that you need to implement some abstract methods in order to inherit.
 Insert the following codes into the class to implement the two abstract methods.

-    ```java
-    @Override
-    public void onCreate(SQLiteDatabase db) {
-    }

-    @Override
-    public void onUpgrade(SQLiteDatabase db, int oldVersion, int newVersion) {
-    }
+    ```kotlin
+    override fun onCreate(sqLiteDatabase: SQLiteDatabase) { }

+    override fun onUpgrade(sqLiteDatabase: SQLiteDatabase, i: Int, i1: Int) {}
     ```

-3. What you'll see now is that even though you have implemented the two abstract methods, there's still an error saying no constructor available.
-Click Code ==> Generate... ==> Constructor, in the window that pops up select the first option (the one with fewer inputs).
-This will generate a constructor for you.

-    ```java
-    public DatabaseHandler(Context context, String name, SQLiteDatabase.CursorFactory factory, int version) {
-        super(context, name, factory, version);
-    }
-    ```

-    There're four parameters that are passed on to super constructor.
+3. There're four parameters that are passed on to super constructor.
 The first one is the current context and the second is the database name.
 The 3rd parameter is an SQLiteDatabase.CursorFactory.
 The last parameter is the database version, where most likely you'll want it to be 1.
 This auto-generated constructor is overwhelming as you don't need all those info for such a simple app.
 Replace it with the following simplified version:

-    ```java
-    public DatabaseHandler(Context context){
+    ```kotlin
+    class DatabaseHandler(context: Context?, name: String?, factory: CursorFactory?, version: Int) :
-        super(context, "testDB", null, 1);
+    SQLiteOpenHelper(context, "testDB", null, 1) {

     }
     ```

 4. By now all error messages (i.e. red underline highlights) should disappear, but still the `onCreate()` method is empty.
 Insert code into the method so it looks like the following:

-    ```java
-    public void onCreate(SQLiteDatabase db){
+    ```kotlin
+    override fun onCreate(sqLiteDatabase: SQLiteDatabase) {
-        db.execSQL("CREATE TABLE contactTable (colID, colName, colPhone)");
+        sqLiteDatabase.execSQL("CREATE TABLE contactTable (colID, colName, colPhone)")
     }
     ```